 Beware of trends.
-Does the menu have to be a hamburger icon?
+Does the icon menu have to be that icon?
 Do your layouts have to use transparency?
-Do your icons have to be long-shadowed?
-All of these trends will be gone tomorrow.
+What about those long shadows of yesteryear?
+Trends are trends.
+They will be gone tomorrow.
 Using them is condemning your designs to obsolescence.
 Visual design relies on 3 rules, and 3 rules only: typography, visuals, and composition.
 It takes a lifetime to get them right.

 Advice: Get your macro-design right.
-Put emphasis on subtle details.
-Have a quiet authority without having to be the center of attention.
-Keep the features to a minimum.
+Then put emphasis on details.
+Have a quiet authority, don’t try to be the center of attention.
 Whisper, don’t shout.

 This advice is for the young designers as well as the old timers: practice every day.
 Not only the theory, but the craft.
 Reading books and curating a Pinterest won’t be enough.
 One does not become a skilled designer by collecting books.